 The Purpose of Facebook Campaign Goals

-When viewing the performance of your campaign, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., or ad, Facebook generates a Results column…
+When viewing the performance of your campaign, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More, or ad, Facebook generates a Results column…

 By default, this has been the metric you optimize for at the ad set level.

-This is set at the top of the ad set when optimizing for Conversions.
+This is set at the top of the ad set when optimizing for A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More.
 Here, you can specify the exact conversion you want optimized for…

 So, in this case, the “Results” column data will represent that specific type of conversion.

 The thing is, though, that the action optimized for and the “Results” that determine success won’t always match up.
 For example, you may optimize for a general “Purchase” event while promoting a specific product.
-There are many reasons why you may try this, one being a lack of sample size for effective How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action..
+There are many reasons why you may try this, one being a lack of sample size for effective The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More.